HudaAlshammari/Wejhuh/README.md

 ### User Stories :
+- Select Language
+- Sign in with Google
-Log in .. and then see the home interface and discover the most important tourist cities in Saudi Arabia
+- See the front of the house and discover the most important tourist cities in Saudi Arabia.
-..
-From the list of "historical monuments" discover the most important landmarks in Saudi Arabia In "My Trip" the user's favorite places and save them in order to visit In "Essentials" see the terms and conditions, public morals and culture in Saudi Arabia
+- From the list of "Historic Landmarks" discover the most important landmarks in the Kingdom of Saudi Arabia
+- In "My Trip" the user's favorite places and save them for visiting
+- In "Basics" see Terms and Conditions, Public Etiquette and Culture in Saudi Arabia